 Many of Newfoundland's coastal communities have unusual place names.
 Here are some of the more interesting and colourful ones, along with their origins.

-Signal Hill National Historic Site, in St. John's, has several excellent hiking trails.
-Rated from easy to difficult, they all offer panoramic views and breathtaking scenery.
+In St. John's, Signal Hill National Historic Site has several excellent hiking trails.
+They all offer panoramic views and breathtaking scenery, ranging from easy to difficult.

 The Skerwink Trail is a 5.3 km loop around Skerwink Head, following the coastline along beautiful Trinity Bay and Trinity Harbour.